Customs & Traditions

 Centuries before the Cayman Islands became a global financial centre, the hunting of sea turtles, rope making, logging and exporting coconuts were the principal economic mainstays of the country.
 Read on to learn about Cayman’s fascinating early industries and the ingenuity of the early settlers.

+Typical business opening hours are Monday to Friday 8.30am-5pm.
 Most banks in the Cayman Islands are open Monday-Thursday from 9am-4pm and Friday from 9am-4.30pm but some bank branches are also open on Saturdays between 9am-1pm.

 By law, most businesses in Cayman close on Sunday.
 Places that do remain open include some pharmacies, gas stations, major restaurants, hotels (including their bars), Camana Bay’s cinema and even the Mountain Dew Black Pearl Skate Park.